wzxwzr/Cataract/README.md

 6. find the contours within this image
 6. perform canny edge detection on the thresholded image
 7.  mask out everything outside 113% of the pupil
-8.  perform line detection on the two cannys
+8.  perform line segment detection on the two cannys, producing lines1 and lines2.
+Extend the segments a bit to the left
 9.  filter lines which are too close to the circumference of the circle
 10.  filter lines which have the wrong slope, based on prediction as well as overall flow of lines
 11.  filter lines which have the wrong `pseudo y intercept`, which is where the line would intersect the verticle axis 50 pixels to the left of the centre of the eye